 This is really awkward for me, something I barely even discuss with my husband.
 You might have the impression at this point that I’m just an open book!
 Loud, maybe a little obnoxious, and completely at ease with discussing bodily functions, etc. But you would be completely wrong.
 I am one of the most private, modest, don’t-want-to-have-an-awkward conversation people I know.
 However, parenting has changed me.
 Wanting to be more open with my kids has allowed me to be more open in general, and I find it refreshing and freeing.

 Back to “period talk.”
 I wanted both my son and daughter to understand this big thing that happens to half the world’s population every single month.
 Not just to understand it, but also to consider it normal and not a big deal.
-I started talking to them both about a few years ago, knowing that my daughter would be entering into this phase of life at any time.
+I started talking to them both around the time that I knew my daughter would be entering into this phase of life at any time.

 How did I do that?
 Simply stating sometimes, “I’m on my period, which is making me really, really tired and grumpy.
 I don’t feel like playing right now.”
 We had also discussed puberty with the kids and how boys and girls’ bodies both change physically, and how girls start to get periods.